Aditya-Ashtekar/ece6143-spring20/README.md

 Code and other resources for ECE-GY 6143 (Intro to ML) taught at NYU Tandon in Spring 2020.

-(Credits: Sundeep Rangan and Yao Wang.
+(Credits: Chinmay Hegde, Sundeep Rangan and Yao Wang.
 See https://github.com/sdrangan/introml).